cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 ### Power Usage Effectiveness

 After estimating the kilowatt hours for compute, storage and networking, we need to multiply this by the cloud provider Power Usage Effectiveness (PUE).
 PUE is a score of how energy efficient a data center is, with the lowest possible score of 1 meaning all energy consumed goes directly to powering the servers and none is being wasted on cooling.
 This is based on publicly available information provided by the cloud providers.
 In the case of GCP, they [publish their PUE](https://cloud.google.com/sustainability).
-In the case of AWS, we have made a consertive guess [based on public information](https://aws.amazon.com/blogs/aws/cloud-computing-server-utilization-the-environment/).
-The same is true for [Azure](http://download.microsoft.com/download/8/2/9/8297f7c7-ae81-4e99-b1db-d65a01f7a8ef/microsoft_cloud_infrastructure_datacenter_and_network_fact_sheet.pdf).
+In the case of AWS, we have made a conservative guess [based on public information](https://aws.amazon.com/blogs/aws/cloud-computing-server-utilization-the-environment/).
+Microsoft's Sustainability team have provided a statement<sup>1</sup> as to the PUE for the Azure datacenters.

 Here are the cloud provider PUEs being used:

 - **AWS:** 1.135
 - **GCP:** 1.1
-- **Azure:** 1.185 <sup>1</sup>
+- **Azure:** 1.185

-##### 1: "Organizations are increasingly using the power usage effectiveness (PUE) metric to evaluate the energy efficiency of potential cloud service providers.
+[1] "Organizations are increasingly using the power usage effectiveness (PUE) metric to evaluate the energy efficiency of potential cloud service providers.
 PUE is essentially the energy going into the datacenter divided by the energy used by the servers.
 Differing methodologies across the industry for obtaining this metric makes precise comparison across providers difficult.
 Nevertheless, we have achieved significant improvements as we have continued to evolve both our designs and our operations to achieve among the best efficiency in the industry.
-Currently, our weighted owned and operated fleet-wide PUE trailing 12-month average is 1.185, and our latest designs are achieving an annual PUE of 1.125." -- <cite>Microsoft Sustainability Team</cite>
+Currently, our weighted owned and operated fleet-wide PUE trailing 12-month average is 1.185, and our latest designs are achieving an annual PUE of 1.125."

 <br />